A.E.Stoddart 1863 - 1915

 While in Australia, he met Emily Luckham, a popular singer also known as Ethel Elizabeth, married to an Australian journalist.
 In 1901, she left for Europe never to return, and was divorced by her husband for desertion in 1903.
 She married Stoddart in 1906; the morning before the wedding he played in a golf foursome with the officiating clergyman as his partner, opposed by the best man and organist.

 In 1914, the Stoddarts lived at 20 St John’s Wood Road and he worked on the Stock Exchange and was secretary of the Queen’s Club.
-But failing health and mounting debts made life difficult when his sporting days were over and he shot himself in St John’s Wood in 1915.
+But failing health and mounting debts made life difficult when his sporting days were over .
+He spent his final years at 115 Clifton Hill, where, aged 52, he shot himself in April 1915.
 His wife continued to live in the Wood until after the Second World War.

 Much of this information comes from the recently published book STODDY: ENGLAND’S FINEST SPORTSMAN, by David Frith